Zaubrik/portrait/README.md

 In short, what this service does, is take in a request through its REST API, generate an
 [HTML Canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) using
-the provided variables and respond with an cached image having the appropriate image properties and headers.
+the provided variables and respond with a cached image having the appropriate image properties and headers.
 Try it out and deploy your own image generator on [Deno](https://deno.land/).